-55. (1) The board of directors of a financial institution shall be responsible for----

-(a) good corporate governance and business performance of the financial institution;

-- (b) ensuring that the board is in full control of the affairs and business operations of the financial institution; - (c) ensuring that the business of the financial institution is carried on in compliance with all applicable laws and regulations and is conducive to safe and sound banking practices; - (d) ensuring and reporting to the shareholders at the annual general meeting of the financial institution, that the internal controls and systems, management information systems of the financial institution- - (i) are designed to provide reasonable assurance as to the integrity and reliability of the financial statements of the financial institution and to adequately safeguard, verify and maintain accountability of its assets; - (ii) are based on established and written policies and procedures, and are implemented by trained and skilled officers with an appropriate segregation of duties; and - (iii) are continuously monitored, reviewed and updated by the board of directors to ensure that no material breakdown occurs in the functioning of such controls, procedures and systems. - (e) for the purposes of this Act, 'corporate governance' shall cover the overall environment in which the financial institution operates comprising a system of checks and balances which promotes a healthy balancing of risk and return.

-(2) The directors of a financial institution shall appoint from among their number two executive directors who must-

-(a) be ordinarily resident in Uganda;

-- 2002 - (b) have knowledge of the manner in which the institution's longer term strategy is pursued in practice and an ability to influence its policies.
+- 55. (1) The board of directors of a financial institution shall be responsible for- - (a) good corporate governance and business performance of the financial institution; - (b) ensuring that the board is in full control of the affairs and business operations of the financial institution; - (c) ensuring that the business of the financial institution is carried on in compliance with all applicable laws and regulations and is conducive to safe and sound banking practices; - (d) ensuring and reporting to the shareholders at the annual general meeting of the financial institution, that the internal controls and systems, and management information systems of the financial institution-

+- (i) are designed to provide reasonable assurance as to the integrity and reliability of the financial statements of the financial institution and to adequately safeguard, verify and maintain accountability of its assets; - (ii) are based on established and written policies and procedures, and are implemented by trained and skilled officers with an appropriate segregation of duties; and - (iii) are continuously monitored, reviewed and updated by the board of directors to ensure that no material breakdown occurs in the functioning of such controls, procedures and systems. - (e) for the purposes of this Act, 'corporate governance' shall cover the overall environment in which the financial institution operates comprising a system of checks and balances which promotes a healthy balancing of risk and return. - (2) The directors of a financial institution shall appoint from among their number two executive directors who must- - (a) be ordinarily resident in Uganda; - (b) have knowledge of the manner in which the institution's longer term strategy is pursued in practice and an ability to influence its policies; and - (c) effectively direct the business of the financial institution. - 56.
+(1) A director shall in relation to the financial institution in which he or she serves, stand in a fiduciary relationship and shall in addition and without derogation owe the financial institution and its shareholders the following duties-